Do Go On - 396 - Rosemary Brown: A Musical Seance

 They've read the script.

-Pretty handy skill having people just letting you know, don't go there.
+But pretty handy, pretty handy skill, having people just letting you know, don't go there.

 Yeah.